Option 3: Faculty-Driven Program Learning Outcomes

 • Need to create or modify your program learning outcomes

 Unlike in options 1 and 2, feedback from faculty involved in delivering the curriculum is sought throughout the process.
 The option described below most closely encapsulates the faculty-driven process we facilitate during face-to-face retreats.
-It is also more time intensive than options 1 and 2.

 Steps to writing program learning outcomes in a faculty-driven manner